Flajt/decentproof-app/README.md

 - Env Var management: (TODO: Envied)

 ## Getting Started
-A guide on how to get started with everything
+A guide on how to get started with everything.

 ### Required tooling
 The following things are required to get started:
 - Flutter sdk (see [below](#helpfull-ressources) to get it)